virtual-labs/exp-viterbi-exons-au/README.md

 <b>Discipline | <b>Biotechnology and Biomedical Engineering
 :--|:--|
 <b> Lab | <b> Introduction to Bioinformatics Algorithms
-<b> Experiment|     <b> Efficient RNA secondary structure prediction using the Zuker Algorithm
+<b> Experiment|     <b> Exploring the Viterbi Algorithm for Exon - Intron Prediction

 ### About the Experiment

-The Zuker Algorithm is a well-known method for predicting the structure of RNA molecules.
-It works by finding the most stable shape that the RNA can fold into, using a process called dynamic programming.
-The algorithm considers different RNA features like loops and pairs of bases to predict the structure with the least energy.
-This method is widely used in research to study RNA folding and its role in biological processes.
+The Viterbi algorithm, a dynamic programming approach, is widely used in computational biology for decoding hidden states in sequence data.
+This experiment explores the application of a Hidden Markov Model (HMM) to predict exon-intron boundaries in a given DNA sequence.

 <b>Name of Developer | <b> Dr. Shyam Diwakar
 :--|:--|